A neutron trigger detector for pulsed reactor neutron sources: Summary and outlook

 \section{Summary and outlook}

 The presented neutron pulse trigger detector is based on the neutron capture reaction in \isotope[10]{B}, and a combination of RC integrator, comparator and monoflop for the generation of a neutron related trigger signal.
 A simulation of the generation of digital trigger signals in combination with measurements with a pulsed LED provides a better understanding of the underlying circuit and confirms the operating principle of the Trigger Detector.
-The position dependency of the detector was investigated in experiments at the research reactor TRIGA Mainz in order to define suitable setting parameters for different distances to the reactor.
-Optimum setting parameters for the position closest to the reactor directly at beam port D are determined as $N_{\text{SET}}(U10) = 200$ and $N_{\text{SET}}(U11) = 3000$.
-An upper limit for the precision of the timing provided by the Trigger Detector was determined relative to the reactor controls as $\upsigma_{\text{mono}} = \SI{4.5}{\milli\second}$.
+Suitable parameters for different distances to the research reactor TRIGA Mainz were investigated.
+Optimal parameters for the position closest to the reactor directly at beam port D are determined as $N_{\text{SET}}(U10) = 200$ and $N_{\text{SET}}(U11) = 3000$.
+An upper limit for the precision of the timing provided by the Trigger Detector was determined relative to the reactor control systems as $\upsigma_{\text{mono}} = \SI{4.5}{\milli\second}$.
 Since timing jitters in the reactor control can be resolved by the Trigger Detector it is indicated that the presented detector design is suitable for precise, facility-independent experimental timing coinciding with pulsed neutron production at the research reactor TRIGA Mainz and possibly at other pulsed sources.
+With this relative temporal precision achieved, which can be understood as an upper limit, the Trigger Detector could possibly also be used at accelerator-driven pulsed neutron sources, such as the SNS or the ESS.

 An upgrade of the Trigger Detector is under development in which the multilayer structure is divided into two spatially separated components of \isotope[10]{B}-coated scintillation foil and SiPM, coupled by a light guide with suitable geometry.
 With this arrangement, the detector electronics, especially the SiPM, can be removed from the beam and additionally shielded from neutrons and gamma radiation, while the \isotope[10]{B}-coated scintillator foil can remain directly on the beam line in front of beam port D of the reactor.